openebs/website/docs/main/concepts/architecture.md

 ### Volume Access Layer

-Stateful Workloads use standard POSIX compliant mechanisms to perform read and write operations.
+Stateful workloads use standard POSIX compliant mechanisms to perform read and write operations.
 Depending on the type of workloads, the application can prefer to perform the reads and writes either directly to the raw block device or using standard filesystems like XFS, Ext4.

 The CSI node driver or the Kubelet will take care of attaching the volume to the required node where pod is running, formatting if necessary and mounting the filesystem to be accessible by the pod.
 Users have the option of setting the mount options and filesystem permissions at this layer which will be carried out by the CSI node driver or kubelet.

-The details required for attaching the volumes (using local, iSCSI or NVMe) and mounting (Ext4, XFS, etc) are available through the Persistent Volume Spec.
+The details required for attaching the volumes (using local or NVMe) and mounting (Ext4, XFS, etc) are available through the Persistent Volume Spec.

 ### Volume Services Layer